 Here are four reasons why personal pronouns work in each of these statements:

 - Show ownership.
 Each statement can be written without the pronoun, “I,” but they lose their emphasis and originality.
-It’s fine to use a personal pronoun in one sentence and eliminate it in the following, though.

 - Personality.
 True, the candidate could eliminate the personal pronouns, but then the accomplishments seem more impersonal.
 The personal pronoun gives the résumé a stronger voice.